katrinasuherman/HealthyRecipeAnalysis/README.md

 ## Bivariate Analysis
 We also observed the distribution of the proportion of the saturated fats and the proportion of the sugar of the recipe based on the `'is_healthy'` column.

-1. Observe the saturated fat distribution grouped by `'is_healthy'`.
+1. Observed the saturated fat distribution grouped by `'is_healthy'`.

 <!-- insert plot dist. of sat fat grouped by is healthy -->

 The box plot above compares the distribution of saturated fat proportions (PDV) between recipes tagged as "healthy" (true) and those not tagged as "healthy" (false).
 This suggests that "healthy" recipes tend to have less saturated fat on average.

-2. Observe the sugar distribution grouped by `'is_healthy'`.
+2. Observed the sugar distribution grouped by `'is_healthy'`.

 <!-- insert plot dist. of sat fat grouped by is healthy -->